-The default arrangement has tended to underperform the three comparator schemes over the time period assessed, largely due to its relatively conservative multi-asset approach.
-We note this has been addressed as part of the investment strategy review completed in 2023, with resultant changes due to be implemented during 2024.
+The default arrangement has tended to underperform the three comparator schemes over the one year period, largely due to its relatively conservative multi-asset approach.
+However over the five year period performance was higher than that of the comparators in some cases, particularly closer to retirement.
+We note this has been addressed as part of the investment strategy review completed in 2023, with resultant changes due to be implemented this year.

-Performance of the self-select fund range has been mixed compared with those of the three comparator schemes.
+The performance of the self-select fund range has been lower compared with those of the three comparator schemes.